-Begin studying Russian in the summer, spend a month in Russia next year, and complete your minor in just two years!
-The Russian Intensive Summer Program
+Begin studying Russian in the summer, spend a month in Russia next year, and complete your minor in just two years with The Russian Intensive Summer Program.

 The Russian faculty at the Department of Modern Languages has expertise in Russian Language in the Post-Soviet Period, Languages in Contact, Language Pedagogy, and Sociolinguistics.
 Our Russian classes feature low faculty-to-student ratios allowing students to work closely with the Russian faculty.

 Scholarships, fellowships, and assistantships help many students study Russian.
 Modern Languages awards scholarships to students of Russian, the College of Liberal Arts awards additional scholarships, and other financial support is available from the Office of Financial Aid.